-Expectations on note writing/documentation:

-Students are expected to write notes daily progress notes on patients you are following as well as admission H&P/consultation notes as applicable.
+Expectations on note writing/documentation: Students are expected to write daily progress notes on patients you are following as well as admission H&P/consultation notes as applicable.

-• We request that you complete a minimum of two H&P or consult note per shift, ideally more.
+• We expect that you will complete a minimum of two H&P or consult notes per shift, ideally more.
 Please write notes via the "Medical Student Note" section in EPIC.
-There is a medical student note template, or you can ask your intern/resident to share a template with you on the first day.
+There is a medical student note template, or you can ask your resident to share a template with you on the first day.
 When you have completed your note, please sign your name at the bottom, and hit the "PEND" button at the bottom.
-This will allow one of the intern/resident/PA/NP's to review and edit your note, and they will forward to the attending who will then attest the note.
+This will allow one of the residents/APPs to review and edit your note, and they will forward to the attending who will then attest the note.

-Advice on how to succeed: Be enthusiastic, eager to learn, and helpful to your resident.
-Offer to scope out new consults, to help write notes, and to communicate with the ER teams.
-On this service, you will be able to contribute more to patient care than on any other service, and will learn so much.
-Do the best you can, and learn what you can.
-There will likely be some down time, especially in the morning, so please use this time wisely to read.
+Advice on how to succeed: Be enthusiastic, eager to learn, flexible, and helpful to the residents and APPs with whom you are working.
+Offer to scope out and see new consults, to help write notes, and to communicate with the ER teams.
+On this service, you will see a wide variety of disease processes in trauma and general surgery and patients who are range from clinically stable to critically ill.
+You will be able to contribute more to patient care than on almost any other service, and will therefore have the chance to learn a great deal.
+Do the best you can, learn what you can, and keep in mind that the service can be very busy and fast paced so flexibility, adaptability, and going with the flow are keys to ensuring the best experience on the rotation.